-The US Coast Guard (USCG), NMFS Office of Law Enforcement (OLE) and Alaska Wildlife Troopers (AWT) (a Division of the Alaska Department of Public Safety) conduct at-sea and shore-based inspections.
-At-sea, dockside monitoring, aerial surveillance and satellite vessel monitoring systems (VMS) are in operation within the fisheries and developmental work is on-going with respect to additional electronic monitoring (EM) technologies.
+The USCG, NMFS OLE, and AWT (a Division of the Alaska Department of Public Safety) conduct at-sea and shore-based inspections.
+At-sea, dockside monitoring, aerial surveillance, and satellite vessel monitoring systems are in operation within the fisheries and developmental work is on-going with respect to additional EM technologies.

-COVID-19 impacted the Alaskan fishing industry with reduced effort at-sea and shore-side through 2020 and 2021.
+COVID-19 impacted the Alaska fishing industry with reduced effort at-sea and shore-side through 2020 and 2021.
 As a direct result of COVID-19 and the reduced fishing activity, enforcement was also affected, with fewer inspections where the potential for close person to person interaction was deemed likely (e.g., vessel, port, and processing facility inspections).
-However, with the development and implementation of safe working practices for the fishing and ancillary industries and protocols for inspections, monitoring, control, and surveillance (MCS) of the Alaskan fisheries returned to near normal during 2021.
+However, with the development and implementation of safe working practices for the fishing and ancillary industries and protocols for inspections, MCS of the Alaskan fisheries returned to near normal during 2021.